firstcoders/hls-service/README.md

 A serverless micro-service to transcode audio into HLS format.

+## Contributing

+> This repo is a subtree split of our monorepo which will be made public in due course.
+We cannot process any pull-requests to this repo.
+Please contact us for help.

 # Requirements

 Installation of this service requires an AWS account and IAM credentials with appropriate permissions.